ktlszn/ktlszn/README.md

 Hi, I’m Kutlu Sezen 👋

 I am a Data Analytics student soon to be an Data Analyst.
-Also have bachelor's degree in Mining Engineering and I have experience in the mining industry for 5 years in Turkey and the Middle East.
+Also have bachelor's degree in Mining Engineering and I have experience in the mining industry in Turkey and the Middle East.

 As an engineer who is working with data and decided to change his career, I thought that I want to continue working with data and prosper in recent technological advancements.
 I worked in/with various departments during my career and it helped me a lot in seeing things from a different point of view.